South Florida Bulls: Alex Golesh era

+On December 3, 2025, USF announced that Brian Hartline, previously the offensive coordinator/wide receivers coach at Ohio State, would become the program's seventh head coach.

 Men's basketball

 The birth of the basketball program at the University of South Florida was in 1971.
 The first game was a 74-73 victory at Stetson University.
 The Bulls inaugural season ended with a record of 8–17.
 Since 1980, home games have been played at what is now the Yuengling Center.
-The Bulls have made the NCAA Division I men's basketball tournament three times and the NIT nine times.
-The team has won one regular season conference title and one conference tournament.
-They are coached by Ben Fletcher, who took over as interim head coach on October 29, 2024 after former head coach Amir Abdur-Rahim unexpectedly died.
-Abdur-Rahim led the Bulls to the best season in team history in 2023–24 with a 25–8 record.
+The Bulls have made the NCAA Division I men's basketball tournament four times and the NIT nine times.
+The team has won two regular season conference titles and two conference tournament.
+They are coached by Chris Mack.

 The Bulls won their first postseason tournament in the 2019 College Basketball Invitational.

 Notable men's basketball players who went to USF include Chucky Atkins and Dominique Jones.